umerashrafdev/SchoolManagementSystem/README.md

 # SchoolManagementSystem
-this a website base school/academy management system
+this is a website base school/academy management system. if you need any help contact me at ceo@onwardtech.co